jaykumsi/postgres/postgres_table_ddl.md

 ![Tinitiate SQLSERVER Training](../images/sqlserver.png)
-# SQL SERVER DDL
+# POSTGRES DDL
-> Venkata B / Tinitiate.com
+> Jay Kumsi / Tinitiate.com

 ## DDL
-* Data Definition Language (DDL) is a set of SQL statements that are used to define the structure of a database.
-DDL statements are used to create, alter, and drop database objects such as tables, views, stored procedures, and functions.
+* DDL (Data Definition Language) in PostgreSQL is used to define, manage, and manipulate the structure of database objects such as tables, indexes, and schemas.
+Here are some common DDL commands in PostgreSQL:

-* Some of the most common DDL statements in SQL Server include:
+* Some of the most common DDL statements in Postgres include:
   * CREATE TABLE: This statement is used to create a new table in a database.
   * ALTER TABLE: This statement is used to modify the structure of an existing table.
   * DROP TABLE: This statement is used to delete a table from a database.